 The recently held Spartan Race in Kuala Lumpur was an absolutely amazing experience.
-I have completed a couple of obstacle races over the past months but really, nothing was like what I experienced on Saturday, 10 October 2015.
+None of the races I have done is like what I experienced on Saturday, 10 October 2015.

 Although nothing can really prepare you for what you’re going to go through, I am sharing what I’ve experienced in hope that those who are going for the coming race in November are more confident of their training and those who are still pondering, stop pondering and go look for a slot now!